cisco-open/jalapeno/docs/high-level-arch.md

 *TODO: describe the test strategy for voltron* *Author: Rachael*

+Developers are responsible for writing and testing their code with unit tests.
+Regularly scheduled testing of release candidate code includes functional tests, security tests, performance tests, endurance tests, scale tests, and stress tests.

+Components for a test infrastructure:

+- **Test Scheduling** - Jenkins
+- **Build Chains / Test Chains** - Jenkins Pipeline
+- **Source and Test Artifacts** - Github or Nexus
+- **Test Provenance** - a relational database (mySQL / Postgres)
+- **Test Lifecycle Monitoring** - TBD.
+Necessary for Endurance / Scale / and Stress tests.
+Voltron's monitoring system should be employed here, with added intellegence about the phase of the test.
+- **Virtual Testbeds** - TBD.
+Dynamic testbed creation is critical both for development and for longer term testing.
+Options include VIRL, Paul Duda's version of VIRL, Mandelbrot OpenNebula Solution.
+Bruce has a static testbed taht has been used for previous Voltron testing.
+- **Physical Testbeds** - TBD.
+Options include RTP lab & SJ Building 9 lab.
+Issue: Segment Routing is not enabled in the SJ lab.
+- **Workload Generator** - TBD.
+SJ lab has Ixia.
+Need to check into RTP lab work generator.
+- **Dashboard / Visibility into Test status** - Start with Jenkins.
+Alternate views will be necessary (performance views / historical views ...).
+This ties in with Voltron Dashboard needs.

 ## Development Environment

 *TODO: describe the development environment, CI pipeline, and any developer tooling*